Kenan Avdusinović

-Kenan Avdusinovic (born 3 March 1998) is a Luxembourgian professional footballer who plays as a winger or forward for FC Progrès Niederkorn on loan from US Hostert.
+Kenan Avdusinović (born 3 March 1998) is a Luxembourgish professional footballer who plays as a winger or forward for FC Progrès Niederkorn on loan from US Hostert.

 Early life

-Avdusinovic was born on 3 March 1998 in Luxembourg.
+Avdusinović was born on 3 March 1998 in Luxembourg.
 The son of Safet and Ermina, he is of Bosnia and Herzegovina descent through his parents.

 Career

-Avdusinovic started his career with FC Swift Hesperange, where he made twenty-one league appearances and scored seven goals.
+Avdusinović started his career with FC Swift Hesperange, where he made twenty-one league appearances and scored seven goals.
 Following his stint there, he signed for Union Titus Pétange in 2017, where he made twenty-nine league appearances and scored zero goals.
 Two years later, he was sent on loan to FC Differdange 03, where he made seventeen league appearances and scored three goals.

 During the summer of 2020, he returned to FC Swift Hesperange, where he made thirty-six league appearances and scored one goal.
 Three years later, he signed for US Hostert.
 Ahead of the 2025-2026 season, he was sent on loan to FC Progrès Niederkorn.

 Style of play

-Avdusinovic plays as a winger or forward.
+Avdusinović plays as a winger or forward.
 Right-footed, he has received comparisons to Switzerland international Xherdan Shaqiri.